PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

               Guppy -> HUGR -> InstrModule
                 (supported structural subset or opaque external module)
 ```

+Elaboration in this diagram is structural/template processing.
+It resolves
+imports and symbols, canonicalizes supplied parameters, specializes module
+instances, unifies type variables, and computes concrete output types.
+It does
+not choose a QEC protocol implementation.
+A profile may elaborate into explicit
+resolution preferences, but the following `InstrSet` resolution stage is what
+selects SZZ versus CX syndrome extraction, transversal versus surgery, or any
+other `InstrImpl`.

 Purpose-specific functions such as `make_surface_code` remain convenient
 shortcuts, but should eventually be implemented by constructing this IR rather